 A survey of SCAQMD permits for non-refinery flares indicate NOx emission rates from many facilities range between 0.018 to 0.15 pounds per million British Thermal Units (BTU).
-New and modified non-refinery flare emissions are currently regulated through the BACT limits as determined in SCAOMD Rules 1303 and 1701, but there are currently no source-specific rules regulating NOx emissions from existing non-refinery flares.
-The first SCAOMD BACT NOx standard for flares was established in 1988 at 0.06 pounds per million British thermal unit (MMBtu).
-In 2016, advancements in flare technology allowed the NOx standard to be reduced to 0.018 pounds/MMBtu for oil and gas production.
-Similar flare technology advances for biogas combustion at landfill and wastewater treatment plants lead to the 2018 update to 0.025 pounds/MMBtu.
+New and modified non-refinery flare emissions are currently regulated through the Best Available Control Technology (BACT) limits as determined in SCAQMD Rules 1303 and 1701, but there are currently no source-specific rules regulating NOx emissions from existing non-refinery flares.
+The first SCAQMD BACT NOx standard for flares was established in 1988 at 0.06 pounds per million British thermal unit (MMBtu).
+In 2016, advancements in flare technology allowed the NOx standard to be reduced to 0.018 pounds/MMBtu for oil and gas production. technology advances for biogas combustion at landfill and wastewater treatment plants lead to the 2018 update to 0.025 pounds/MMBtu.
 For major polluting facilities, these new BACT determinations serve as requirement pursuant to the United States Environmental Protection Agency (USEPA) Lowest Achievable Emission Rate (LAER) Policy.
 A facility is defined as a "major polluting facility" if it emits, or has the potential to emit, a criteria air pollutant at a level that equals or exceeds the emission thresholds specified in the federal Clean Air Act.
 BACT/LAER determinations are based on a permit-by-permit analysis of what is achieved in practice.
-For non-major polluting facilities, state law requires a more detailed analysis, including cost effectiveness.
+For non-major polluting facilities, state law requires a more detailed analysis, including cost-effectiveness.
 The non-major source BACT standard for biogas went into effect in 2000 and is 0.06 pounds/MMBtu.
-There is no nonmajor source standard for the oil and gas industry.
+There is no non-major source standard for the oil and gas industry.
 Figure 1 outlines these standards in pounds/MMBtu on a timeline graph.

-Figure 1: Flares BACT Requirements
+Figure 1: Flares BACT Requirements (pounds of NOx per MMBtu)

-As a region in extreme non-attainment for ozone, SCAQMD is required by USEPA to adopt all reasonably available control measures (RACM) or reasonably available control technologies (RACT), particularly when adopted by other air agencies.
+As a region in extreme non-attainment for ozone, SCAQMD is required by USEPA to adopt all rReasonably aAvailable eControl mMeasures (RACM) or rReasonably aAvailable eControl technologies (RACT), particularly when adopted by other air agencies.
 In this case, two California air districts, San Joaquin Valley Air Pollution Control District (SJVAPCD) and Santa Barbara County Air Pollution Control District (SBCAPCD) have adopted rules for non-refinery flares.
 PR1118.1 also addresses the USEPA requirements for RACM/Best Available Control Measure (BACM) as (SJVAPCD) Rule 4311 - Flares includes emission limits for non-refinery flares, and SBCAPCD Rule 359 - Flares and Thermal Oxidizers regulates the use of flares and thermal oxidizers for petroleum and transportation facilities.
 In addition, PR1118.1 is being developed to facilitate the transition of the NOx RECLAIM program to a command-and-control regulatory structure.